A simple backward construction of Branching Brownian motion with large displacement and applications: Probabilistic representation of the extremal point process conditioned on a large maximum

 \subsection{An alternative proof for the first part of Theorem~\ref{prop_continuity_decoration_fctn}}

-In this section, we sketch an alternative proof for the representation of $C(\rho)$ in terms of the point processes $\tilde {\mathcal D}^\rho$ defined in \eqref{eqn:tildecalD}.
-This proof is based on PDE analysis rather than tight probabilistic estimates.
+We sketch here an alternative proof for the representation of $C(\rho)$ in terms of the point processes $\tilde {\mathcal D}^\rho$ defined in \eqref{eqn:tildecalD}.
+This proof is based on PDE analysis rather than tight probabilistic estimates, and can thus be of independent interest.

 Let $M_t$ be the maximum at time $t$ in a branching Brownian motion, and set $u(x,t)=\mathbf P(M_t>x)$ its tail distribution.
 We recall that $u$ is solution to the Fisher-KPP equation $\partial_t u=\frac12\partial_x^2u +u-u^2$ with step initial condition $u(x,0)=\mathbf{1}_{\{x<0\}}$.
 We can thus compute $C(\rho)$ from its definition \eqref{eqn:defineC} using the Feynman-Kac representation to evaluate $\mathbf P(M_t>\sqrt2\,\rho t)=u(\sqrt2\,\rho t,t)$.